walterhiggins/ScriptCraft/docs/API-Reference.md

 ### setInterval() function

- This function mimics the setInterval() function used in browser-based javascript.
-However, the function will only accept a function reference, not a string of javascript code.
+ This function mimics the setInterval() function used in browser-based JavaScript.
+However, the function will only accept a function reference, not a string of JavaScript code.
  Where setInterval() in the browser returns a numeric value which can be subsequently passed to clearInterval(), this implementation returns an object which can be subsequently passed to ScriptCraft's own clearInterval() implementation.